-Incorporating an international component into American higher education is critically important for creating a workforce with the capabilities and mindset to tackle the world’s toughest challenges of global interdependence: disease, violent extremism, climate change, economic inequality, and unjust supply chain practices.
-On a broader level, individuals with international exposure are better able to build relationships between people and communities, solve problems, and think creatively.
+Incorporating an international component into American higher education is critically important for creating a workforce with the capabilities and mindset to tackle the world’s toughest challenges of global interdependence: disease, violent extremism, climate change, economic inequality, and unjust labor practices.
+On a broader level, individuals with international exposure can better build relationships between people and communities, solve problems, and think creatively.
 We simply need more of these kinds of people in our world.

-These benefits are observed to an even higher degree for college students choosing to participate in internships overseas.
+These benefits are apparent to an even greater degree for college students choosing to participate in internships overseas.
 “When we talk to candidates, what’s important for us in global investments is people who have an understanding of different cultures, the different ways they communicate and do business,” said Ruth Ferguson, a senior vice president and human resources executive at Bank of America Merrill Lynch.

 With All These Benefits, Who Goes Abroad?

-According to the 2014 Open Doors Report on International Education Exchange, the number of students who go abroad increased by 2% to nearly 300,000 in the 2013-2014 academic year.
+According to the 2020 Open Doors Report on International Education Exchange, the number of students who go abroad increased by 1.6% to over 347,000 in the 2018-2019 academic year.

 More impressively, the number of U.S. students studying abroad has more than doubled in the last 15 years.
-The Open Doors report also found that 15,000 students were participating in non-credit international opportunities, like internships, research, and volunteer work.
+The Open Doors report also found that a growing number of students participated in non-credit international opportunities, like internships, research, and volunteer work.

-Despite the positive net increase, fewer than 10% of all college students in the United States study abroad, and those that do select destinations mostly in Europe (53% of all participants).
-Compared to the meager 5% studying in China, the US needs to not only increase the overall numbers of students going abroad, but to broaden the geographic scope of their destinations.
+Despite the positive net increase, only an estimated 11% of all undergraduate students in the United States study abroad, and those that do select destinations mainly in Europe (55% of all participants).
+Compared to just over 3% studying in China, the U.S. needs to increase the overall numbers of students going abroad and broaden the geographic scope of their destinations.

-Another issue drawn to the forefront of study abroad conversations is the lack of diversity among the US study abroad population.
-Although the numbers of minority students going abroad have risen overall, this segment still only accounts for 24% of American college students studying overseas.
+Another issue drawn to the forefront of study abroad conversations is the lack of diversity among the U.S. study abroad population.
+Although the number of minority students going abroad has risen overall, this segment still only accounts for 31% of American college students studying overseas.

 Expanding Access to Studying & Interning Abroad